dwaynobaggins/Countries/README.md

 ## Notes on this Project

 The frontend is purely functional, for practicality, rather than designed.
 What I mean by that is that I haven't prettied up the CSS nor made the page responsive.
 On a site for Web deployment these things would be a must.
-Also if I was to build a Web deployed site I wouldnt used Babel on its own, it would be part of a build process like Webpack or Rollup.
+Also if I was to build a Web deployed site I wouldn't have used Babel on its own, it would be part of a build process like Webpack or Rollup.
 Or maybe Rome, which I've heard good things about.

-The test did not explicitly tell me to start a Web server, but Fetch wont work without using Http: or Https: for loading its resources, so I took it as implicit that i needed to create a localhost to get it to work.
+The test did not explicitly tell me to start a Web server, but Fetch wont work without using Http: or Https: for loading its resources, so I took it as implicit that I needed to create a localhost to get it to work.